houhr/ripple/README.md

 ## Description

-This is an art installation project that generate visual effects based on sound input. f
+This is an art installation project that generate visual effects based on fucking sound input.

 ## Installation